OUR TERMS OF BUSINESS

 Telephone 0300 555 0333

-Normally, you will need to bring a complaint to the Legal Ombudsman within six months of receiving a final written response from us about your complaint, or within six years of the occurrence of the act or omission about which you are complaining (or if outside of this period, within three years of when you should reasonably have been aware of it).
+Normally, you will need to bring a complaint to the Legal Ombudsman within six months of receiving a final written response from us about your complaint, or within one year of the occurrence of the act or omission about which you are complaining (or if outside of this period, within one year of when you should reasonably have been aware of it).
 Generally, the Legal Ombudsman deals with complaints relating to acts or omissions that happened after 5 October 2010.